Argentina v Colombia (1994 FIFA World Cup qualification): Before the game

-Both teams had met in the first leg in Barranquilla (15 August 1993) with 2–1 victory for Colombia.
+Both teams had met in the first leg in Barranquilla (15 August 1993) with a 2–1 victory for Colombia.
 The scorers for Colombia were Iván Valenciano and Adolfo "Tren" Valencia; Argentina scored one goal by Ramón Medina Bello.

-The game
+The match

 The match began with insults and slander by the Argentinian fans towards the Colombian team.
 A few days before the crucial match, Diego Maradona launched a phrase during a television interview: while putting palms of the hands parallel to the ground at chest height, one above the other, said "You can't change history, history shouldn't be changed: Argentina up, Colombia down."

 The Argentinian team began dominating the match with several arrivals with danger of goal, but the Colombian goalkeeper Oscar Córdoba perfectly conjured Argentinian options.
 When the Argentinian goal seemed sure to come, Colombia began to control the game and at halftime was winning 1–0, thanks to the speed and accuracy of the player Freddy Rincón after a precise pass from Carlos Valderrama in the minute 41.

 For the second half Colombia took Argentina's need and scored the other four goals, as follows: